 George Martin and his son Giles Martin included segments of the official EMI recording of "Piggies" on two selections found on the 2006 album "Love."
 On the track "Being For The Benefit Of Mr. Kite!/I Want You (She's So Heavy)/Helter Skelter," the sinister-sounding laughing that was recorded at the end of the first "Piggies" session, as mentioned above, is included.
-The track "Strawberry Fields Forever" includes a bit of the cello and harpsichord of "Piggies" as well, these composite tracks being constructed sometime between 2004 and 2006 in Abbey Road Studios.
+The track "Strawberry Fields Forever" includes a bit of the cello and harpsichord from "Piggies" as well, these composite tracks being constructed sometime between 2004 and 2006 in Abbey Road Studios.

 Another recording of “Piggies” was done sometime between December 1st and 17th, 1991 during George's brief Japanese tour, this being released on his album “Live In Japan.”
 As mentioned above, George premiered the lost extra verse during this tour as he had done with other songs in the set list, such as “Taxman.”

 Song Structure and Style

 The structure of "Piggies" is quite simple and entirely in 4/4 time, unlike the previous four "White Album" tracks that contained time signatures that frequently jumped around.
 This structure consists of 'verse/ verse/ bridge/ verse (instrumental)/ verse' (or aabaa).
-A simple introduction and conclusion is tacked on as well to round out the composition.
+A simple introduction and conclusion are tacked on as well to round out the composition.

-A two-measure introduction starts things off, which is a preview of the last two measures of the first and third verse.
-This introduction is entirely played by Chris Thomas on harpsichord, this instrument becoming the most dominant element of the entire song.
+A two-measure introduction starts things off, which is a preview of the last two measures of the first and third verses.
+The introduction is entirely played by Chris Thomas on harpsichord, this instrument becoming the most dominant element of the song.